 Step two: payback speed server and CDN

-Payback speed server and CDN are responsible for delivering pages and other content in the Web to the user.
-If you need to get information to the customer, based in EU, take a server, based in the developed European countries.
-For Latin America, we would go with a server from USA, etc.
+Payback speed server and CDN are responsible for delivering pages and other content on the Web to the user.
+If you need to get information to the customer based in the EU, take a server based in the developed European countries.
+For Latin America, we would go with a server from the USA, etc.

 If you are eager to use CDN, turn to the most prestigious ones.